What is functional medicine?

 Please call your insurance provider to guarantee coverage.
 Most insurances not listed above are considered out-of-network, including: Medicare, Medicaid, etc.

-For out-of-network patients, we offer a 15% cash discount for appointments.
-Additionally, we can provide you with a detailed bill.
+For out-of-network patients, we can provide you with a detailed bill.
 We accept all HSA and FSA cards as a form of payment.

 What are my options if Functional Medicine of Idaho is out of network or if I don't have insurance?

-For out-of-network patients, we offer a 15% cash discount for appointments.
+For out-of-network patients, you can pay cash.
 Additionally, we can provide you with a detailed bill for most services that contain ICD-10 diagnostic codes and CPT codes for reimbursement.
 We accept all HSA and FSA cards as a form of payment.

 How can I pay my bill online?